Arkham/juliu.is/content/blog/a-simple-tmux/index.md

 set -g default-command "reattach-to-user-namespace -l ${SHELL}"
 ```

 This makes sure that tmux plays ball with Mac OS.
-For example this fixes
+For example, this fixes
 the integration of `pbcopy` and `pbpaste`, so that you can seamlessly copy
 in your browser and paste in tmux and vice-versa.